Stop Paying for SaaS Tools You Never Actually Use

 "But they integrate!" is the usual defense.
 And technically, yes - Notion has a Slack integration, Asana connects to Google Drive, and Miro embeds in Confluence.
 But integrations are band-aids, not solutions.
 They move notifications between apps, not knowledge.
 You still have to jump between tools to get any real work done, and when an integration inevitably breaks (and they always break), you're worse off than before because now you can't even trust the automated updates you were relying on.

 The fundamental issue is architectural: integrations bolt separate systems together at the surface level.
 They don't solve the underlying problem of fragmented information.
-Your pitch deck research still lives in one place, your task list in another, and your strategy doc somewhere you forgot to bookmark.
+Your pitch deck research still lives in one place, your market sizing in another, and your strategy doc somewhere you forgot to bookmark.

 What the Fastest Founders Actually Do